-Leading Health Indicators (LHIs) are a small subset of high-priority Healthy People 2030 objectives will be selected to drive action toward improving health and well-being.
+Leading Health Indicators (LHIs) are a small subset of high-priority Healthy People 2030 objectives selected to drive action toward improving health and well-being.
 Most LHIs address important factors that impact major causes of death and disease in the United States, and they help organizations, communities, and states across the nation focus their resources and efforts to improve the health and well-being of all people.
 Healthy People 2030 includes 23 LHIs.

-- Focus on upstream measures, like risk factors and behaviors, instead of disease outcomes
+- Focus on upstream measures, such as risk factors and behaviors, rather than disease outcomes

 - Address issues of national importance